dwilding/frogtab/README.md

 To use Frogtab, open your browser, then navigate to the web-accessible directory from step 3.

 The first time you register a device, Frogtab creates a SQLite database called *frogtab.db* in the directory from step 1.
 This database stores device credentials and the queue of encrypted tasks.

+> [!TIP]
+> To update your installation, run `./install_frogtab.sh /path/to/public` again.
+For information about the latest changes, see the [changelog](https://github.com/dwilding/frogtab/pulls?q=state%3Aclosed+label%3Aaffects-server+sort%3Acreated-desc).

 ## Acknowledgments